IEPly

 What I learned through early feedback:

-• Teachers want tools that let them log observations naturally during class, not afterward
+• Teachers want tools that let them log observations naturally during class, not afterward.

-• Printed IEPs are often incomplete or reprinted due to frequent goal changes
+• Printed IEPs are often incomplete or reprinted due to frequent goal changes.

-• The concept of auto-filled templates and multi-input logging felt aligned with their needs
+• The concept of auto-filled templates and multi-input logging felt aligned with their needs.

 Outcome